arnemertz/presentations/README.md

 This talk was held:

+* At the [NDC TechTown](https://ndctechtown.com/) conference on September 11th 2024 in Kongsberg, Norway
 * At the [C++ On Sea](https://cpponsea.uk) conference on July 5th 2024 in Folkestone, UK

 ## Properties of Unit Tests